-Except for the one month period subsequent to the Spin-off, the Company's combined statements of income for the three months ended December 31, 2015 and 2014 and the Company's combined consolidated statements of income for the twelve months ended December 31, 2015 and 2014 were prepared on a standalone basis derived from the combined financial statements and accounting records of GAMCO and are presented as carve-out financial statements as the Company was not a standalone public company prior to the Spin-off.
+Except for the one month period subsequent to the spin-off, the Company's combined statements of income for the three months ended December 31, 2015 and the Company's combined consolidated statements of income for the twelve months ended December 31, 2015 were prepared on a standalone basis derived from the combined financial statements and accounting records of GAMCO as the Company was not a standalone public company prior to the spin-off.

-The combined consolidated statements of income for the periods ended December 31, 2015 and 2014, respectively, include allocations for certain support functions that were provided on a centralized basis by GAMCO and not historically recorded at the business unit level.
+The combined consolidated statement of income for the period ended December 31, 2015 includes allocations for certain support functions that were provided on a centralized basis by GAMCO and not historically recorded at the business unit level.
 These expenses were allocated on the basis of direct usage when identifiable, with the remainder allocated on a pro-rata basis of headcount or other measures.
 Management believes the assumptions underlying the combined consolidated financial statements, including the assumptions regarding allocating general corporate expenses, are reasonable.
-Nevertheless, the combined consolidated financial statements may not include all of the actual expenses that would have been incurred by the Company and may not reflect its combined results of operations, financial position and cash flows had it been a separate, standalone company during the periods presented.
+Nevertheless, the combined consolidated financial statements, including the results of operations, financial position and cash flows had it been a separate, standalone company during the periods presented.
 Actual costs that would have been incurred if the Company had been a separate, standalone company would depend on multiple factors, including organizational structure and strategic decisions made in various areas, including information technology and infrastructure.
+References within these Notes to the consolidated financial statements for the year ended December 31, 2016 and the combined consolidated statements of income, comprehensive income, equity, and cash flows for the year ended December 31, 2015 shall hereinafter be referred to as the consolidated statements of income, comprehensive income, comprehensive income, equity, and cash flows for the year ended December 31, 2015 shall hereinafter be referred to as the consolidated statements of income, comprehensive income, comprehensive income, equity, and cash flows for the year ended December 31, 2015 shall hereinafter be referred to as the consolidated statements of income, comprehensive income, equity, and cash flows or consolidated financial statements.

 The Company, through its subsidiaries, provides alternative investment management services and institutional research services, as well as management of the Company's proprietary investment portfolio.
-In all these endeavors, the Company seeks investments trading at prices that differ from those determined using our proprietary "Private Market Value (PMV) with a Catalyst "methodology where we have identified a near-term catalyst to narrow the market difference to PMV.
+In all these endeavors, the Company seeks investments trading at prices that differ from those determined using our proprietary "Private Market Value (PMV) with a CatalystTM" methodology where we have identified a near-term catalyst to narrow the market difference to PMV.
 Catalysts can include a spin-off, stock buyback, asset sale, management change, regulatory change or accounting change.